Would you not like to work in your own garden office? But how to set up one in your garden to enjoy the bliss of every morning comfort?

-If you already have a summerhouse in your garden, you are aware how quick you could be at work every morning in your very own garden office, and if you go to work every morning, you also know about how stressful and time-consuming the journey through the congested traffic is.
+If you already have a summerhouse in your garden, you are aware how quick you could be at work every morning in your very own garden office, and if you go to work every morning, you also know about how stressful and time-consuming the journey through congested traffic is.

-So in this regard a garden office also beats an office with lots of colleagues somewhere in town.
-Be it the postman at the door or a delivery man, spouses, children, pets at the house or colleagues or your boss at work:
+So in this regard, a garden office also beats an office with lots of colleagues somewhere in town.
+Be it the postman at the door or a delivery man, spouses, children, pets at the house, colleagues or your boss at work:

-Electrical, water as well as a telephone line can be extended from the main house.
+Electrical, water, as well as a telephone line, can be extended from the main house.
 As to interior design you are free to shape it in a way that makes the most sense to you and your business.

 You can customize and personalise your working environment tailor-made to your needs and visions.
 So any compromises over colours, textures, design and style that you had to make in the main house are literally out of the window here.

 If you would use an existing garden shed, then the amount of work depends on how this one is already fitted.
-So insulation, heating and air-con would be already there or you would have to fit it in.
-The same is true for electricity and water, if you think water to be essential.
+So insulation, heating, and air-con would be already there or you would have to fit it in.
+The same is true for electricity and water if you think water to be essential.

-Wifi from the house can be extended with the help of a simple wifi extender that connects to your existing wifi network and extends the signal.
-So you would just plug the extender into the mains at a location closest to the garden office, so that the signal is extended into the right direction.
+Wifi from the house can be extended with the help of a simple wifi extender that connects to your existing network and extends the signal.
+So you would just plug the extender into the mains at a location closest to the garden office so that the signal is extended into the right direction.

 On the other hand, if you already have a highly functional summerhouse in your garden, chances are that you will use it in one way or another.
 In this constellation gaining the space for the garden office will mean losing the space for whatever it was before.

 The first steps of building a garden office are of course the same as building any other garden building.

-For the foundation you might spend between £200.- to £2000.- depending on the size, type and how much you can do in DIY-mode.
+For the foundation, you might spend between £200.- to £2000.- depending on the size, type and how much you can do in DIY-mode.
 Fittings, insulation, heating, essentials like electrical wiring, and so forth, furniture also of course largely depends on your choices.